A Peano curve from mated geodesic trees in the directed landscape: Introduction

-\paragraph{\textbf{Acknowledgments}} We thank B\'alint Vir\'ag for bringing to our attention the similarity with the T\'oth-Werner curve, Alan Hammond for useful comments on an earlier version of the draft, and Milind Hegde for help with simulations.
+\paragraph{\textbf{Acknowledgments}} We thank B\'alint Vir\'ag for bringing to our attention the similarity with the T\'oth-Werner curve and Milind Hegde for help with simulations.
 MB thanks Sky Cao, Scott Sheffield and Catherine Wolfram for the discussions.
 We also thank the International Centre for Theoretical Sciences, Bangalore for the hospitality during the conference `Topics in High Dimensional Probability' in January 2023 during which this work was initiated.
 RB is partially supported by a MATRICS grant (MTR/2021/000093) from SERB, Govt.\ of India, DAE project no.\ RTI4001 via ICTS, and the Infosys Foundation via the Infosys-Chandrasekharan Virtual Centre for Random Geometry of TIFR.
 MB acknowledges the partial support of the Institute for Advanced Study and the NSF grants DMS-1712862 and DMS-1953945.